dbmi-bgm/magma/docs/utils.rst

 utils module
 ============

-This is a module to work with
+This is a module to work with *MetaWorkflow* and *MetaWorkflowRun* objects.

 Import the library
 ++++++++++++++++++